Youth-Centered Environmental Shift Program

 -

-- Authentic youth feedback to gauge physical, social, and cultural safety of school through environmental shift assessment (ESA).
+- Gather youth feedback to gauge the physical, social, and cultural safety of school through hot spot mapping.

-- Implement It's About Respect social norms campaign developed by Department of Health.
+- Implement the It's About Respect social norms campaign developed by Department of Health.

 -